Orne (river): Geography

+Lac de Rabodanges

+In 1960 a dam at Rabodanges in Putanges-le-Lac was built by along the course of the Orne.
+The dam created a 6 km artificial lake covering almost 240 acres, making it the largest lake in Lower Normandy.
+The lake is now a popular tourist destination and had a designated swimming area opened in August 2022.

 Name

 The name of the Orne in Normandy, which is referred to as the Olinas by Ptolemy, is a homonym of Fluvius Olne, the Orne saosnoise in Sarthe, which Xavier Delamarre traces back to the Celtic olīnā (elbow).